Cardfight!! Vanguard: English dub

-Trading Card Game

-An official card game by Bushiroad was released on February 26, 2010.
-The English release of the game was first produced in Singapore on May 5, 2010.
-It has continued to be released internationally since May 12, 2010.

-Gameplay

-The basic premise of the trading card game, as explained in the anime, is that the two players represent "astral spirits" duelling on the fictional planet Cray.
-The cards in the players' decks, called "Units", represent characters from Cray that players can "Call" to the field to fight for them.
-Players alternate turns calling, attacking, and defending with units.

-Product information

-Vanguard cards are sold in Booster Sets, Extra Boosters, and Trial Decks, each containing a selection of new cards and occasionally reprints.
-A typical booster pack contains five cards: four common (C) cards and one rare (R) or higher, such as a double rare (RR), triple rare (RRR), or Special Parallel (SP).
-SP cards are alternate versions of lower-rarity cards in the same set, but have different flavor text and sometimes artwork.
-Cards of R rarity or higher also have special holographic foiling patterns, which vary depending on set and rarity.

 Other media

 Manga

 A manga series written and illustrated by Akira Itō was announced along with the anime.
 The first chapter was published on November 26, 2010, in Kerokero Ace magazine.
-With Kerokero Ace ceasing publication with its September 2013 issue, new chapters of the manga continued starting with the first issue of Monthly Bushiroad magazine.
+With Kerokero Ace ceasing publication after its September 2013 issue, new chapters of the manga continued starting with the first issue of Monthly Bushiroad magazine.
 While the manga shares the same characters as the anime, it follows an original storyline and contains many differences from the anime version.
 Vertical has licensed the manga series and began releasing it in North America on April 29, 2014.

 A side story referred as Episode 0 was released on May 23, 2013.
 It is also illustrated by Itō.
 Its storyline follows Toshiki Kai's childhood.

 Spin-offs

 A spin-off manga series titled Mini Vanguard, also known as Mini Van (みにヴぁん), began publishing in Kerokero Ace alongside the original manga.
 The first chapter of the spinoff was released with the sixth chapter of the main manga series.
 Mini Vanguard is a short yonkoma comedy manga by Quily featuring all of the characters as super deformed.
 Like the original manga series, Mini Vanguard continued in the first issue of Monthly Bushiroad magazine after the final September 2013 issue of Kerokero Ace magazine.
 Mini Vanguard was adapted into a flash anime series produced by DLE.
 It aired from April 6, 2013, to December 14, 2013.
-The ending theme song of this series is "Mirai Sketch" by Ultra Rare (Suzuko Mimori, Yoshino Nanjō, and Aimi Terakawa).
+The ending theme song is "Mirai Sketch" by Ultra Rare (Suzuko Mimori, Yoshino Nanjō, and Aimi Terakawa).